 We anticipate NOLs to be available into 2021 with production tax and other credits to largely offset federal cash tax obligations into 2023.

 Effective Tax Rate: We anticipate the effective tax rate (ETR) for 2021 to be approximately (2.5%) to 2.5% of pre-tax income.
-Additionally, we anticipate our effective tax rate to by 2023.
+Additionally, we anticipate our effective tax rate to reach approximately 10% by 2023.